TreeinRandomForest/treeinrandomforest.github.io/_posts/2021-03-25-dragonflydocs.markdown

 moors_weight_sampler: A weight sampler for moors.

-next_pt_std_thresh: If the std of the queried point queries below this times the kernel scale
+next_pt_std_thresh: If the std of the queried point queries below this times the kernel scale frequently we will reduce the bandwidth range

 nn_report_results_every: If NN variables are present,  report results more frequently

 noise_var_label: The fraction of label variance to use as noise variance.

 noise_var_type: Specify how to obtain the noise variance.
 Should be tune,  label or value.
+Specify appropriate value in noise_var_label or noise_var_value

 noise_var_value: The (absolute) value to use as noise variance.